postersw/AndersonIsland/ReadMe.txt

 	2. Create new branch directly on GetHub. github.com/postersw.
 		Select 'master' in the Branch dropdown.
 		Select the Branch dropdown again, and fill in the name of the new branch.
 Then select Create.
-		Then go to  Visual Studio and create a new local branch from this branch.
+		Then go to  Visual Studio on local machine and create a new local branch from this branch:
+			Branches screen.
+Right click on AndersonIsland (master) and select Create New Local Branch.
+		    Enter local name (Verxxx) and from: origin/verxxx.
+Check 'Checkout branch' and 'Track remote branch'.
+Click on 'Create Branch'.
 	2a.
 Alternative to #2: Create new branch (e.g. Ver19) directly in Visual Studio.
 		1. Select "Branches" menu
 		2. Select "AndersonIsland" repository in branch list, right click, and -> Create New Local Branch